rssrimansubash/Myself/README.md

 # 💫 About Me:
-🔭 I’m currently working on Python projects.  <br>👯 I’m looking to collaborate on Python or Power BI projects.  <br>🤝 I’m looking for help with Machine learning.  <br>🌱 I’m currently learning Power BI and diving deeper into machine learning.  <br>💬 Ask me about Python programming or data visualization.  <br>⚡ Fun fact is I have OCD when it comes to code neatness—every line has to be perfect! 😄
+🔭 I’m currently working on Python projects.  <br>👯 I’m looking to collaborate on Python Projects.  <br>🤝 I’m looking for help with Machine learning.  <br>🌱 I’m currently learning Power BI and diving deeper into machine learning.  <br>💬 Ask me about Python programming or data visualization.  <br>⚡ Fun fact is I have OCD when it comes to code neatness—every line has to be perfect! 😄

 ## 🌐 Socials: